Anything-Code/blaetterbares-spa-generator/README.md

 # A SPA generator to work with the api of blaetterkatalog.de

+## Prerequisites

+1. nodejs & npm
+2. Yarn (Not required)

+## Usage

+1. Configure the build by editing the variables inside the .env file
+2. Execute `yarn build` or `npm run build` from the terminal within the project-directory
+3. Output is to be found inside the build-directory `./build`
+4. Use the static-files in your desired target-location (F.e. inside a cms)

 ## The output can be configured with the following environment-variables

 `REACT_APP_ROOT_ID`